Cellist James Jaffe connects through music with composers, colleagues, and audiences.

 An enthusiastic interpreter of new music, James has collaborated with Pulitzer Prize-winning composer Steven Stucky, given a series of performances of Khse Buon by Cambodian-American composer Chinary Ung, and presented the premiere of Peregrinations for Solo Cello by San Francisco composer Kyle Randall.
 He is also a member and frequent section leader of One Found Sound, San Francisco’s unconducted chamber orchestra.
 His performances have been broadcast by Cleveland’s WCLV 104.9, Virginia’s WVTF 89.1, San Francisco’s KDFC 90.3, and streamed live from the Norfolk Chamber Music Festival.

-Passionate about sharing music with the next generation, James has served as director of high school chamber ensembles at Baldwin Wallace University and mentored students through the Detroit Symphony's Civic Youth Ensembles program.
-This year he will serve as conductor of the Palo Alto Chamber Orchestra’s Preparatory Orchestra and coach chamber ensembles at the Crowden Music Center in Berkeley.
+Passionate about sharing music with the next generation, James coaches chamber music ensembles at the Crowden School and the California Music Preparatory Academy.
+He has also served as director of high school chamber ensembles at Baldwin Wallace University and mentored students through the Detroit Symphony's Civic Youth Ensembles program.